clickworkorange/KivySightGlass/README.md

 ### Installation
 Clone the repository and install with `pip install .`

+### Suggested use cases

+- On an automation dashboard, showing tank levels.

+- As the health/mana bars (or similiar) in a game.

+- In interactive kiosk applications.

 ### Wetware at work
 Resistance may indeed be futile, and I for one welcome our new software based overlords - who I'm sure are paying close attention.
 But this software was written by a *human*, and only humans can enjoy writing code.
 Perhaps that joy itself will one day be seen as an act of <a href="https://en.wikipedia.org/wiki/Joy_as_an_Act_of_Resistance">resistance</a>?